Bifrost Quasi-Coherent Receiver

-The TIA-ASIC provides a standard non-return-to-zero (NRZ) differential signal compatible with off-the-shelf clock-and-data recovery (CDR) circuits.
-Polarization diversity is implemented to provide independence to the polarization of the signal.
+The QC-EIC provides a standard non-return-to-zero (NRZ) differential signal compatible with off-the-shelf clock-and-data recovery (CDR) circuits.
+Polarization diversity is implemented in the SiPh PIC to provide independence to the polarization of the incoming signal.

 The LO laser is a temperature controlled low-cost distributed feedback (DFB) laser.
 The wavelength of the LO laser is controlled by thermal tuning.
 A circuit built-into the TIA-ASIC automatically senses the optical wavelength spacing between the signal and LO, so the LO is always and automatically kept at the correct wavelength.